AdityaCoppisetti/robotic-arm/journal.md

 lets do the forward and reverse kinematic of the arm tomorrow since its pretty late , lets for now design the robotic arm electronics hardware

+my idea for the robotic arm is that i control it with the raspberry pi zero 2watt that sends the microcontroller directions on where to move and then with the help of the stepper motor controller , the motors move.

+so lets define that properly
+and why im using a raspberry pico in the first place